 Subverted with Britain painting some recon planes pink during World War II.
 While they stood out garishly on the ground, when flying dawn or dusk flights the pink was actually the most effective camouflage color.
 In a similar manner the Long Range Desert Group 'Pink Panthers' look a bit stupid if seen outside of a desert.

 Similarly-garish was the "dazzle" camouflage of WWI and WWII.
 Naval vessels were painted with big, blocky intersecting stripes.
-The point wasn't concealment but rather confusion as the odd lines and shapes made it difficult to determine the range and heading of the ships so painted.
+The point wasn't concealment but rather confusion as the odd lines and shapes made it difficult to determine the range, heading, size, and type of the ships so painted.

 It turned out that transforming ships into sea-going zebras did not have the desired effect and in World War 2 this type of camouflage was not attempted again.
 However, the Royal Navy then did develop a special Western Approaches camouflage where ships were painted mostly white with a few light green and light blue areas.
 This was actually a pretty effective colour scheme for the North Atlantic.